Telehealth-header-image

 Small Rural Hospital Improvement Program allowable investments include activities that assist small rural hospitals with their value and quality improvement efforts and adaptation to changing payment systems through investments in hardware, software, and related training.

-The Small Rural Hospital Improvement Program (SHIP) supports eligible hospitals in meeting value-based payment and care goals for their respective organizations, through purchases of hardware, software, and training.
+The Small Rural Hospital Improvement Program (SHIP) supports eligible hospitals in meeting value- based payment and care goals for their respective organizations, through purchases of hardware, software, and training.
 SHIP also enables small rural hospitals: to become or join accountable care organizations (ACOs); to participate in shared savings programs; and to purchase health information technology (hardware and software), equipment, and/or training to comply with quality improvement activities, such as advancing patient care information, promoting interoperability, and payment bundling.

 Unallowable investments include but are not limited to, travel costs, hospital patient care services, hospital staff salaries, or general medical and office supplies.
-Additionally, SHIP funds may not be applied to support coronavirus-related (COVID-19) activities or be used to supplement program activities under the COVID-SHIP grant.
+Hospitals should contact their State Office of Rural Health (SORH) with questions regarding the appropriateness or fit of a certain activity, training, or hardware/software purchase.

 Image of magnifying glass on keyboard